DeepSpectrum/DeepSpectrum/README.md

 * the stepsize for the chunking of the audio files can be specified in ms after `-step`
 * the length of the audio chunks in ms is controlled by `-chunksize`.
-* if only `-step` is specified, the chunksize defaults to the stepsize
+* if only `-chunksize` is specified, the step size defaults to the chunksize.

 Additionally, when extracting from audio segments, `-nfft`should also be set accordingly as for small segments the default of 256 samples used for the FFT is